Language-Research-Technology/ldac-profile/profile/profile.md

 ## How to record people's contributions

-Some corpora express ages and other demographics of participants - this presents a data modeling challenge, as age and some other variables change over time so if the same person appears over time then we need to have a base Person with DoB etc and then time-based instances of the person with an age, social status, gender etc *at that time*.
+Some corpora express ages and other demographics of participants - this presents a data modelling challenge, as age and some other variables change over time so if the same person appears over time then we need to have a base Person with DoB etc and then time-based instances of the person with an age, social status, gender etc *at that time*.

 There are three levels at which contributions to an object can be
-modeled:
+modelled:

 1. Include one or more Person items as context in a crate and reference them with properties such as schema:creator or the